 - How to Know How Many Devices Have My Google Account

-- Log into your Google account.
+- Sign in to your Google account.
 Go to the “My Account” page and click “Security” in the left menu.

 - Look for the “Your devices” section and click “Manage devices”.
 Here you will see a list of all the devices that have access to your Google account.